 Below -- select the State where you want to find or attend a Local AA Meeting or find a Local AA Meeting Contact Person.
-Once you select the State for AA Meeting -- then, you can select a City, Area or Region for Local AA Meetings
+Once you select the State for AA Meeting -- then, you can select a City, Area or Region for Local AA Meetings.

 What are the AA Meetings about?

 (2) " CLOSED AA MEETINGS " are for alcoholics only.
 These are most often group discussion A.A.
 Meetings, and any A.A.
 Member who want to may speak up, to ask questions and to share their thoughts with fellow members will be encouraged to participate.

 At " CLOSED AA MEETINGS, " A.A.s can get help with personal problems in staying sober and in everyday living.

-Some other A.A.s can explain how they have already handled the same problems — often by using one or more of the Twelve Steps.
+Some other A.A.s may explain how they have already handled the same problems — often by using one or more of the Twelve Steps.

 Like other illnesses, alcoholism strikes all sorts of people.
 So the men and women in A.A. are of all races and nationalities, all religions and no religion at all.
 They are rich and poor and just average.
 They work at all occupations, as lawyers and housewives, teachers and truck drivers, waitresses and members of the clergy.